alpha-yadav/DSA/readme.md

 These traversals are fundamental in many tree algorithms and data structures.
 The order of traversal can significantly affect the outcome of an algorithm.
 For instance, inorder traversal of a Binary Search Tree yields a sorted list of the nodes' data.

+#  Lowest common ancestor of a Binary Tree
+The Lowest Common Ancestor (LCA) of two nodes in a binary tree is the lowest node that has both nodes as descendants.
+There are several ways to solve this problem, each with different time and space complexities.

+**Methods:**

+1. **Recursive Approach (Efficient):** This is generally the most efficient and elegant approach.

+   * **Algorithm:**
+     1. If the current node is `NULL`, return `NULL`.
+     2. If the current node is either `node1` or `node2`, return the current node.
+     3. Recursively search for `node1` and `node2` in the left and right subtrees.
+     4. If `node1` is found in the left subtree and `node2` is found in the right subtree (or vice-versa), the current node is the LCA.
+Return the current node.
+     5. Otherwise, return the LCA found in either the left or right subtree (whichever is not `NULL`).

+   * **Code (Python):**

+     ```python
+     class Node:
+         def __init__(self, data):
+             self.data = data
+             self.left = None
+             self.right = None

+     def lca(root, node1, node2):
+         if root is None:
+             return None
+         if root.data == node1.data or root.data == node2.data:
+             return root

+         left_lca = lca(root.left, node1, node2)
+         right_lca = lca(root.right, node1, node2)

+         if left_lca and right_lca:
+             return root
+         elif left_lca:
+             return left_lca
+         else:
+             return right_lca

+     # Example usage:
+     root = Node(1)
+     root.left = Node(2)
+     root.right = Node(3)
+     root.left.left = Node(4)
+     root.left.right = Node(5)
+     node1 = root.left  # Node with data 2
+     node2 = root.left.right # Node with data 5
+     lca_node = lca(root, node1, node2)
+     print(f"LCA of {node1.data} and {node2.data}: {lca_node.data}") # Output: 2

+     ```

+2. **Iterative Approach (Using a Stack):**  This approach uses a stack to simulate the recursion, potentially saving space in some cases (though the space complexity is still O(h) where h is the height of the tree).
+It's generally less readable than the recursive version.

+3. **Using Parent Pointers:** If each node in the binary tree has a pointer to its parent, you can find paths from the two nodes to the root and find the last common node in those paths.
+This approach has a time complexity of O(h) where h is the height of the tree.

+**Time and Space Complexity:**

+* **Recursive Approach:**  Time complexity: O(N) in the worst case (skewed tree), O(h) on average (h is the height of the tree).
+Space complexity: O(h) due to recursive call stack.

+* **Iterative Approach:** Time complexity: O(N) in the worst case, O(h) on average.
+Space complexity: O(h) due to the stack.

+* **Parent Pointer Approach:** Time complexity: O(h), Space complexity: O(1)

+The **recursive approach** is generally preferred for its clarity and efficiency unless you have a very constrained memory environment.
+The parent pointer method is efficient if parent pointers are already available in your tree structure.
+The iterative approach is mainly useful for understanding the underlying logic without recursion.
+Choose the method that best suits your needs and coding style.
+Remember to handle edge cases like empty trees or nodes not being present in the tree.